axibase/atsd-use-cases/research/data-lib/us-debt/README.md

 ### Exploring the Portal

-The **Securities Portal** includes ad-hoc transformation and filtering tools to investigate an otherwise large dataset.
+The **Securities Portal** includes *ad hoc* transformation and filtering tools to investigate an otherwise large dataset.

 > **ChartLab** uses [Charts syntax](https://axibase.com/products/axibase-time-series-database/visualization/) to create portals from data stored in ATSD.